elvismdev/elastic-facets/README.md

 # Inpsyde Elastic Facets

+**Package under construction.
+API and architecture is likely to be changed!** Keep an eye on the [CHANGELOG.md](https://github.com/inpsyde/elastic-facets/blob/master/CHANGELOG.md)

-Provide an API to Elasticsearch aggregations to build faceted search forms
+Provides an API to Elasticsearch (ES) aggregations to build faceted search forms.

 ## Table Of Contents